jhlasnik/joestadotnet/README.md

-# joestadotnet
+# joesta.net
-Repository dedicated to storing all code created for joesta.net
+Repository dedicated to storing all code created for www.joesta.net